noelkonagai/IDD-Fa18-Lab1/README.md

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

+My beard trimmer has a switch, and I would argue that it is not a computation.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**

+My beard trimmer has no sensors.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

+My beard trimmer is battery powered.
+It uses a 1.2V battery, which can be charged through a charging cable.
+Unfortunately, I no longer have the cable, but it certainly had a power regulation function.

 **d.
 Is information stored in your device?
 Where?
 How?**

+My beard trimmer does not store information.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.